 | RD | Assignment cutoff | Continuity at cutoff |

 No method is perfect.
-The best approach combines multiple methods and checks whether they tell a consistent story.
-When they diverge, that is often where the most interesting learning happens—it usually means you are missing something important about the underlying dynamics.
+The best you can do is combine several and see if they tell a consistent story.
+When they disagree, that is usually where the interesting learning happens — it means you are missing something about the underlying dynamics, and the disagreement is a hint about what.